The Science of Popularity in an Age of Distraction

 “Derek Thompson has long been one of the brightest new voices in American journalism.
 With Hit Makers, he becomes one of the brightest new voices in the world of non-fiction books.”— Daniel H. Pink

-Thompson is a weekly contributor to “Here and Now,” the national afternoon news show on NPR, and he appears regularly on CBS, the BBC, and MSNBC.
-He has appeared on numerous lists, including both Inc magazine’s and Forbes’ “30 Under 30” and Time magazine’s 140 Best Twitter Feeds.
+Thompson hosts The Atlantic’s podcast Crazy/Genius, which was nominated for an iHeartMedia Best Podcast in its first year, and is a weekly contributor to “Here and Now,” the national afternoon news show on NPR.
+He is a regular guest on CBS, the BBC, and MSNBC, has appeared on Inc and Forbes’ “30 Under 30” round-up, as well as Time magazine’s 140 Best Twitter Feeds.

 “Derek was great!
 Reviews on his presentation were outstanding and he was a pleasure to work with.”Great American Media Services

 Why do things become popular?
 Why do certain songs, apps, games, films, and cultural figures rise to blockbuster-levels of prominence, while others wither in obscurity?
 If you think the answer’s simple, think again—and start listening.
-In this absorbing keynote—based on his instant national bestseller Hit Makers—Derek Thompson reveals, for the first time, the complex blend of psychology, marketing, and economics that makes “viral” hits take off.
+In this absorbing keynote—based on his instant national bestseller Hit Makers—Derek Thompson reveals, for the first time, the complex blend of psychology, marketing, and economics that makes major hits take off.
 Customizable to your industry—any industry—Thompson shatters myths about quality and taste, reveals crucial insights into networks and audience, and traces popularity from our deepest human needs to the savviest of today’s media manipulators.
+With great energy and a fine sense of humor, Thompson will offer ideas you can use now to not only make great, lasting products, but products people hear about.
 Attention is our most valuable commodity—so don’t pass up Thompson’s indispensable take on what we like, why we like it, and how culture actually happens.

 What’s the deal with people under 35?
 This age group, known as the Millennial generation, is taking longer than ever to finish school, get out of debt, and start their careers.
 And, because of that, sales of houses and cars have declined.
 Enter Derek Thompson, Millennial expert.
 Thompson explores the consumer habits of this generation, shedding light on what kinds of ads they pay attention to, what manner of media they consume, and the sort of messages they accept and reject.
 His keynote reveals the behaviors that drive this demographic, including: the decline of the suburb and the rise of urban centers; the “sharing economy” of apartment rentals and car sharing; Gen Y’s dependence on their new status symbol, the smartphone; new ways of communicating such as Twitter and SnapChat; and how our global economy has made essentials such as food and clothes more affordable than ever before.
 What should corporations and retailers be doing to target this slippery demographic?
 Thompson’s keynotes present audiences with the facts they need to get in front of the technology-driven, informed, and connected Millennials.